-What do administrative leaders, who have access to a wealth of Church information, see as the greatest need for God's Church at this special time in the world's history?
+What do administrative leaders, who have access to a wealth of church information, see as the greatest need for God's church at this special time in the world's history?

-Without a moment's hesitation we answer: a spiritual renewal for each individual churchmember.
+Without a moment's hesitation we answer: a spiritual renewal for each individual church member.
 In saying this, we by no means ignore other pressing needs that confront us, such as: more personnel, money, liberty, literature, institutions, equipment.

 The list is endless.
-But first and foremost looms the need for spiritual renewal, a more personal commitment to Jesus Christ, daily communion with the living God, and wholehearted dedication to the Church's mission.
+But first and foremost looms the need for spiritual renewal, a more personal commitment to Jesus Christ, daily communion with the living God, and wholehearted dedication to the church's mission.

-The Week of Prayer is an opportunity for each one of us individually and for the Church as a whole to make such a commitment and to experience a spiritual renewal.
+The Week of Prayer is an opportunity for each one of us individually and for the church as a whole to make such a commitment and to experience a spiritual renewal.

 First, the promises of God are plain.
-James writes, 'The effectual fervent prayer of a righteous man availeth much' (chap.
+James writes, "The effectual fervent prayer of a righteous man availeth much" (chap.
 5:16).

 Tremendous power is available through prayer.
-Ellen White says, 'Prayer is the breath of the soul.
+Ellen White says, "Prayer is the breath of the soul.
 It is the secret of spiritual power.
-No other means of grace can be substituted, and the health of the soul be preserved' (Gospel Workers, pages 254, 255).
-She points out that 'at the sound of fervent prayer, Satan's whole host trembles' (Testimonies, vol. 1, page 346).
+No other means of grace can be substituted, and the health of the soul be preserved."-Gospel Workers, pp. 254, 255.
+She points out that "at the sound of fervent prayer, Satan's whole host trembles."-Testimonies, vol. 1, p.
+346.